 - In the sixth season of the popular Israeli satire show Eretz Nehederet, every episode ended with a Gag Dub of some Arabic soap opera.
-The series was titled En Gvul laAhava (‘Love Is Boundless’), written with a font resembling Arabic script.
-A rather casual Crowning Moment of Funny was when one of the character’s daughter called her father ‘pathet’ (a word coined by Eretz Nehederet in a series of sketches joking about Israeli teens), and her father complained it’s ‘all because of television’.
+The series was titled En Gvul laAhava (Love Is Boundless), written with a font resembling Arabic script.
+One of the characters' daughter called her father pathet (a word coined by Eretz Nehederet in a series of sketches joking about Israeli teens), and her father complained its all because of television.

 - Stephen Colbert was discussing how some soap operas are now including (obscenely obvious) product placement, and the segment rapidly devolved into this with the appearance of his evil twin.

 - SCTV's ongoing soap opera parody The Days of the Week was a surprisingly understated example of this trope.